trinodb/trino/presto-docs/src/main/sphinx/connector/system.rst

 ^^^^^^^^^^^^^^^^^

-The tasks table contains information about the tasks involved in a Presto query, including where they were executed, and and how many rows and bytes each task processed.
+The tasks table contains information about the tasks involved in a Trino query, including where they were executed, and and how many rows and bytes each task processed.

 ``runtime.transactions``